-In a recent email exchange with Alison Bechdel, we discussed the idea of “would Mo watch it?” as an unwritten, extra factor to measure if a media property follows the letter, but not the spirit of the Test (that is, it fits the criteria strictly, but it’s still not the kind of thing that Mo is looking for in entertainment). ^_^
+In a recent email exchange with Alison Bechdel, she and I discussed the idea of “would Mo watch it?” as an unwritten, extra factor to measure if a media property follows the letter, but not the spirit of the Test (that is, it fits the criteria strictly, but it’s still not the kind of thing that Mo is looking for in entertainment). ^_^

 Let’s start with Maria-sama ga Miteru.
 In the rarified and protected world of Lillian Girls’ School there are no “men’s jobs.”
 The leaders of the student body are women, the Principal and many of the teachers are women.
 The presumption with which the entire series is presented to us is that Youko or Sachiko or any of the other members of the Student Council will move into positions with decision-making power when they graduate – if not effortlessly, then they will certainly be capable of standing up for themselves, because they have been trained to be leaders.
 No one ever comments that they are as good as men, or that they run the student body with masculine focus.
 Lillian is a woman’s world and within it, women do jobs women can do, if they are give the opportunity to do them.
 (This is something that research bears out – given equal opportunity to excel, women will excel equally.)